 Then I applied two, thin coats of leftover pale turquoise paint, using a paintbrush.
 I like how the wood grain still peaks through but the frame looks refreshed and modern now:

 When it came time for the art, I was a total penny-pincher.
 I had blogged about Rothko-inspired art on cardboard ages ago and figured I’d give it a try!
 I snagged some very stiff (and clean) cardboard from Costco during a grocery trip (nobody even looked twice at me dragging around a huge 4 foot square sheet of cardboard).
 I used acrylic paints I had on hand from other projects.
+But you can even use leftover latex paint from home improvement projects.
+For brushes, I used a variety (the dollar store is perfect for finding inexpensive brushes) to create bigger and smaller swaths of color.
+I use an old metal tray from a yard sale as a palette – I’m very cheap when it comes to my art supplies, haha.

 Hubby cut my cardboard to fit the frames, and then I applied a base layer of paint.
 I mixed up a pale pink for the larger one and a pale emerald green for the smaller pair.
 I set them aside to dry.